 Changes for the future

-So far—two weeks into the trip—I haven’t wished I had brought something that I left at home, or wished that I didn’t bring something I brought.
-The packing list above has been just about right.
-I will be writing a post soon about how I would have changed my packing list.
-But below were some preliminary thoughts.
+Two weeks into the trip, I hadn’t wished I had brought something that I left at home, or wished that I didn’t bring something I brought.
+The packing list above had been just about right.

-In the future, I can see myself even packing lighter.
+In the future, I can see myself packing lighter still.
 E.g., if I had jeans that fit better, I could forego bringing a belt.
 When I eventually replace my Surface and Moto G4 with devices with USB-C, I can bring less chargers and only one power supply.